 Welcome to Coping

-COPING is a child-centred project which aims to investigate the characteristics of children with imprisoned parents, their resilience, and their vulnerability to mental health problems.
+COPING was a child-centred project which aimed to investigate the characteristics of children with imprisoned parents, their resilience, and their vulnerability to mental health problems.
 This group of children frequently is exposed to triple jeopardy through break-up of the family, financial hardship, and extremes of stigma and secrecy, which can lead to adverse social and educational repercussions.

 News & Events